msaji/Trademark-Monitoring/README.txt

 README

 Bare-bones trademark monitoring system.
-USPTO only.
+USPTO and WIPO (Madrid).

 Two scripts are included in this project:

 1. tm-status.js.
-	Given a list of US TM serial numbers to watch, spits out a one-line status for each SN into a "Statuses" directory.
+	Given a list of US or WIPO TM serial numbers to watch, spits out a one-line status for each SN into a "Statuses" directory.
 A report with today’s date is placed in “Status-Reports” with the name “TM-sttaus-<date>.txt”.